 Here are the best Reykjavik hotels for Northern Lights:

 Good to know: One of the best places for watching the Northern Lights in Reykjavik is near the Grótta Island Lighthouse in the city neighborhood called Seltjarnarnes).
 It’s as far from the lights of the city as possible.
-However, you can’t easily walk there as it’s about 5 km outside of the city center.
-There are no hotels in that area, but there are some Airbnbs in Seltjarnarnes if you want to stay there.
+However, you can’t easily walk there as it’s about 5 km outside of the city center and there are no hotels in that area.

 Another good place to see auroras in Reykjavik is the hill where Perlan Museum is located, about 30-40 minutes walk from the city center.